Band Camp FAQs

 NO. They are only allowed in the rooms during check-in and check-out.
 This is for the safety of all our kids.

-During Family Night, the kids can bring down anything that they want to send home early (dirty clothes, etc.).
-If you need to get something large from your child’s room, you will need to contact Ms. Jones and get an escort.
+During Family Night on Thursday evening, the kids can bring down anything that they want to send home early (dirty clothes, etc.).
+If you need to get something large from your child’s room, you will need to contact Laurie Jones and get an escort.

 How are the boys and girls kept apart?

 There are separate dorms for the boys and girls.
-Boys are not allowed in the girls’ dorm (even the lobby) and vice-versa.
-This year they are connected by a lobby.
-There will be extra security measures in place to ensure they stay separate.
+Boys are not allowed in the girls’ dorm and vice-versa.
+They are connected by a lobby.
+There will be extra security measures in place to ensure they stay separated.
 The dorms are locked and only accessible at certain times during the day.
 During the evening, there will be parent chaperones monitoring the doors.

 What is Family Night?